bokkypoobah/PrivatixCrowdsaleContractAudit/audit/README.md

 * **LOW IMPORTANCE** In `Sale.updateStatus()`, rewrite the expressions for the bounty, team and founders allocation calculations for more precision. e.g. `bountyAvailable = token.totalSupply() / 100 * 3;` should be `bountyAvailable = (token.totalSupply() * 3) / 100;`.
   Multiplication before division
+* **LOW IMPORTANCE** In *MultiOwners*, consider logging events when new owners are granted access, and existing owners are revoked access

 <br />